tchoo-oracle/jms-livelabs-staging-developer/java-management-lifecycle-management/set-up-and-enable-advanced-features-on-java-management-service/set-up-and-enable-advanced-features-on-java-management-service.md

 5. From the Agents list, select for the agent that was recently installed.
    ![image of agents main page](images/agents-main-page.png)

-6. In order to enable LCM operations `Java Management Service` Plug-in is required to be enabled.
+6. In order to enable advanced features `Java Management Service` Plug-in is required to be enabled.
 Take note of `Service Plug-ins` field.
 If `Java Management Service` plug-in missing then follow the next steps, else if `Java Management Service` and `Java Usage Tracker` both plug-ins are available then you can move to the next Task.

   ![image of agent detail page](images/check-deploy-plug-ins.png)